Families call attention to local police brutality victims

 JACKSON, Miss.
 (AP) - Jackson resident Bettersten Wade was happy to see protests erupt across the country after the death in police custody of George Floyd in Minneapolis.

-Wade said it made her sick to see the video of Floyd, a 46-year-old African American, laying face down on the ground in handcuffs as a police officer pressed his knee on his neck for nearly nine minutes.
+Wade said it made her sick to see the video of Floyd, a 46-year-old African American, lying face down on the ground in handcuffs as a police officer pressed his knee on his neck for nearly nine minutes.

-But speaking at a news conference in downtown Jackson, Wade said Tuesday that she wishes there was more attention for victims of police brutality closer to home.
+But speaking at a news conference in downtown Jackson, Wade said Tuesday that she wishes there were more attention for victims of police brutality closer to home.
 Her brother, George Robinson, died after being beaten to death by officers in Jackson in January 2019, she said.

 “It was good to see that we had people marching for George Floyd, but I want justice for George Robinson too,” she said at Sweet & Associates Law Firm, where she stood with several families of alleged victims of police brutality.
 “What about our George? … We want the city of Jackson to stand up and tell us what they’re going to do about us.”